Special Dietary Needs

 Resources for Students with Dietary Restrictions

 If you are a University Housing meal plan holder and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
-This service provides an mobile app for students to order customizable entrees, sides, and desserts prior to arriving in the dining hall.
+This service provides a mobile app for students to order customizable entrees, sides, and desserts prior to arriving in the dining hall.
 This system works for any dining hall during their normal operating hours.
 The meals are prepared in a separate allergy-friendly area that has special cleaning and preparation protocols and is staffed only by the Dining Allergy Team.
 All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program, has passed an examination and receives ongoing hands-on training.
 For more information, visit http://www.menutrinfo.com.

-We serve a vegan or vegetarian entrée and side at each dining hall at every meal.
+We serve at least one vegan or vegetarian entrée and side at each dining hall at every meal.
 Please use EatSmart or the Illinois App and use the vegan or vegetarian filter to search all options in all dining locations.
 Additionally, we serve vegan and vegetarian Good2Go meals at dining retail locations daily.

 - White sandwich bread